 Mason jars are everywhere right now and seem to be the thing to decorate with.
 They can be painted in so many fun colors and have the added bonus of being really inexpensive.
-If you don’t have any jars around your house you can usually find them at yard sales or thrift stores for like a quarter or you can buy them new for usually a dollar or less per jar.
-I know it’s last minute but this could be a darling Mother’s Day gift if you, like so so many, still don’t have a gift for your mom.
+If you don’t have any jars around your house you can usually find them at yard sales or thrift stores for like a quarter.
+Or you can buy them new for usually a dollar or less per jar.
+I know it’s last minute but this could be a darling Mother’s Day gift if you, like so many, still don’t have a gift for your mom.

 Piece of wood

 Paint (I used chalk paint)

 Vinyl (because my House Number Planter is outside I chose outdoor vinyl and recommend that)

 and cutting machine (I used my Cricut Explore) or you can stencil your numbers onto your wood

 How to make your DIY House Number Planter

 Before you start your project you will need to purchase a hose clamp.
 You can usually find these at any home improvement store in the plumbing department.
 You will want the medium size one.